 Dave Schreiner, a former Del Webb executive, has over 20 years of experience planning, developing and operating active adult communities.
 His work has given him unique insight into the challenges and rewards of active adult living.
 Dave currently is a Principal with Mature Market Strategies consulting firm.

-- Recently, I participated in a planning session where a large landowner was looking to determine what would be the best development strategy for their property.
-As the discussion ensued, creating an active adult community seemed one of the best options.
-The rationale was pretty compelling.
-Quite simply, the active adult buyer target (that's you) is large in numbers, unfulfilled in lifestyle, looking for value and able to relocate.
+Recently, I participated in a planning session where a large landowner was looking to determine what would be the best development strategy for their property.
+The active adult buyer target (that's you) is large in numbers, unfulfilled in lifestyle, looking for value and able to relocate.

 How to Spend More Time with Your Grandkidsby Dave Schreiner on September 7th, 2012

 Think back to when you needed formal living rooms, date nights and early bed times to get away from the kids and their entourage of challenges.
 Now as they’ve grown into busy adults, and if you are lucky, have grandchildren, your driving mission becomes staying in touch.